 I’ve admired Ramdesh Kaur for some time now.
 She’s a person of great courage, passion, and knowledge who has been on a tremendous journey to overcome an eating disorder and a variety of other physical challenges, and to fall in love with her body, her greatest teacher.
 Ramdesh is a beloved Kundalini Yoga teacher, radio host, and author of The Body Temple: Kundalini Yoga for Body Acceptance, Eating Disorders and Radical Self Love.
 She writes about her own healing and shares techniques for gaining a positive self-concept, developing a healthy relationship with food, and repairing the mental and physical damage caused by eating disorders.

-On Wednesday, August 9, at Sat Nam Fest Berkshires, Ramdesh will bring us a transformational workshop: Honoring the Body Temple: Radical Self Love for Radical Times.
-I recently spoke with her about her own self-love practices, the upcoming workshop, how bravely sharing her story has impacted her, and more.
+I recently spoke with her about her own self-love practices, her upcoming workshop, how bravely sharing her story has impacted her, and more.

-Sat Nam Fest: I’m really looking forward to your workshop Honoring the Body Temple: Radical Self-Love for Radical Times at Sat Nam Fest Berkshires.
+Cate: I’m really looking forward to your workshop at Sat Nam Fest.
 What experience are you hoping to create for your students?
-Can you share a teaser?

 I work my own program because I know I have to hold that resonance for others, so my own practice goes deeper all the time.
 I make sure I have a self-love altar in my home, dedicated to this practice.